 What can I do when I am parking my car late at night and I am concerned about safety?
-When you are alone and feel unsafe walking to your residence hall, you may call Campus Police from the blue light phones located in each parking lot to request a ride.
+When you are alone and feel unsafe walking to your residence hall, you may call Public Safety from the blue light phones located in each parking lot to request a ride.
 Stay in your car with the doors locked and the headlights on.

 What do I do if my vehicle is towed?
 If your vehicle has been towed you have received at least three parking tickets if your vehicle is unregistered or five if it is registered.
-Please contact the parking office if it is during normal college business hours or Campus Police after hours.
-A release form will be signed by Campus Police once you register you car and pay all outstanding parking fines.
-Your vehicle will not be released until all parking tickets have been paid.
+Please contact the parking office if it is during normal college business hours or Public Safety after hours.
+A release form will be signed by Public Safety once you register your car and pay all outstanding parking fines.
+Your vehicle will not be released until all parking tickets have been paid or charged to your general bill.
 There are no exceptions.

 What happens if I am notified that I have lost my parking privileges?
-Vehicles that are parked on campus by owners who have lost their campus parking privileges are on a list carried by Campus Police Officers.
+Vehicles that are parked on campus by owners who have lost their campus parking privileges are on a list carried by Public Safety Officers.
 Anytime an Officer observes the owner's vehicle or another vehicle being parked by the party without campus parking privileges the vehicle will be towed from campus at the owner's expense.

 What if I'm going to have my vehicle on campus just for J-Term?
-You may park your vehicle on campus during J-Term for \$30.
-This will exhaust your two-week pass and if your vehicle comes back on campus, you must purchase a decal.
-The cost of J-Term parking will be deducted from the cost of the decal.
+You may park your vehicle on campus during J-Term for free, a temporary pass will be issued by the Parking Office.
+If your previously unregistered vehicle is going to be on campus past the end of J-Term, you must purchase a decal.